Student Spotlight: Cheryl Vargas

-After completing her associate’s degree, Vargas plans to enroll in Concordia University’s Visual Arts Administration program, which is part of COD’s 3+1 program.
+She also started a new boutique agency, Social Media Muscle, which offers social media promotion and web design for small businesses.
 Thanks to her experiences at College of DuPage and with the One Club Creative Boot Camp, Vargas is aiming high – she would like a job as a creative director for Leo Burnett.

 “I don't think I can expect to snag that job straight out of school, but who knows?
 Anything is possible and that’s my goal,” she said.
 “I think COD is an awesome place to resume your education if you’ve been derailed a few times like I have.

-“The Graphic Design program is so welcoming, and there’s such a feeling that we’re all in this together.
-Instructors stay after hours to help, we have the best in equipment and classrooms, and class offerings are constantly being updated to keep up with changing technology.
-That’s what you want in this field, to stay abreast of current trends so that you're ready, with portfolio in hand, to land the job of your dreams.”
+“The Graphic Design program was so welcoming, and there was such a feeling that we’re all in this together.
+Instructors stayed after hours to help, we had the best in equipment and classrooms, and class offerings were constantly being updated to keep up with changing technology.
+That’s what you want in this field, to stay abreast of current trends so that you’re ready, with portfolio in hand, to land the job of your dreams.”

 College of DuPage